lfergar/roadshow/README.md

-# New version of the Calculator web app demo project
+# A new version of the Calculator web app demo project

 Calculator web application demo project, used for various training classes around continuous delivery by Praqma.